How to Seed a Tomato

 Turns out there's no real evidence behind the claim that tomato seeds are bitter, so removing the seeds comes down to an aesthetic choice.
-Sometimes you just might not want to see tomato seeds in your recipe.
+Sometimes you just might not want to see tomato seeds in your recipe; this is especially true if you're making salsa, tomato sauce, tomato soup, or gazpacho.
 But if you're looking for maximum flavor — and the extra pulp and juice from seeds won't make your recipe too soupy — then leave in the seeds!

 But this is about how to remove seeds from a tomato, so let's get on with it.

 Two Ways to Seed a Tomato

 Whether you're using peeled or unpeeled tomatoes, you'll seed them in the same way.